-The MIT Knowledge Futures Group (KFG) is a new joint initiative of the MIT Press and the MIT Media Lab and is supported by generous funding from Reid Hoffman, co-founder of LinkedIn and a member of the MIT Media Lab’s Advisory Council.
+The MIT Knowledge Futures Group (KFG) is a new joint initiative of the MIT Press and the MIT Media Lab and is supported by generous funding from Reid Hoffman, Protocol Labs, and the MacArthur Foundation.
 The KFG’s mission is to transform research publishing from a closed, sequential process, into an open, community-driven one, by incubating and deploying open source technologies to support both rapid, open dissemination and a shared ecosystem for information review, provenance, and verification.
 The partnership is the first of its kind between an established publisher and a world-class academic lab devoted to the design of future-facing technologies.

 In order for mission driven publishers to flourish into the future, it is imperative that we establish our own innovation pathways.
 At the same time, universities must assert greater ownership and influence over the ecosystems for sharing and verifying knowledge given how critical it is to their core mission.
 The development of open source alternatives to the stranglehold that a few commercial entities now have on not the markets for information, reputation systems, publishing technologies, and digital innovation will benefit the research community and the reading public alike.

 The KFG will serve as a test kitchen, incubator, and a staging platform for the development and launch of open source publishing technologies and aligned open access publications, staffed jointly by the Press and the Media Lab.
 The open source approach not only reduces the precarious dependency that most non-profit academic publishers have on costly outsourced technologies and a limited network of commercial vendors, but also provides a foundation for greater insourced experimentation and innovation.
 We are seeking funding partners to help us strengthen our capacity over the next two to three years, as we develop models that will make the group's work self-sustaining.